real-farshad/wallpapers-web-application/README.md

 # Wallpapers Web Application

 [Live Demo](https://wallpapers-web-application.onrender.com) • A full-stack web application about desktop wallpapers.
 Users can browse latest wallpapers or look through popular ones to find their favorites.
 There are also categories and collections for similar wallpapers.
-I made this application using modern technologies, with user experience on top of the list of priorities while writing clean code and following clean architecture principles.
+This project was a fun experience and I made it using modern technologies, with user experience on top of the list of priorities while writing clean code and following clean architecture principles.

 ## Key Features